cottand/selfhosted/README.md

 I always set up the HA versions of the above.
 This means Raft storage for Vault, erasure coding for SeaweedFS, etc.

 Configuration management is done declaratively, with Terraform (for the stateful services) and Nix (for the OS and package management).

-Some of the services I host include
-- Lemmy (think Mastodon but for Reddit)
-- Immich (think self-hosted Google Photos)
-- My personal portfolio website, [nico.dcotta.eu](https://nico.dcotta.eu)
-- Personal storage for backups etc
-- and some more as ideas come along!

 Here is a screenshot of the main LGTM dashboard: